isomerpages/moe-jurongsec/_our-experiences/Student Development/MOE Sexuality Education for Secondary Schools.md

 #### Information for Parents

-10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+10. Parents may opt their children out of the Sexuality Education lessons,&nbsp;_eTeens_&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.

-11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://jurongsec.moe.edu.sg/qql/slot/u184/2023%20Documents/Annex%20A.docx).
+11. Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](https://jurongsec.moe.edu.sg/qql/slot/u184/2023%20Documents/Annex%20A.docx).
 The completed form is to be submitted by 03/02/2023.

-12. Parents who wish to opt their children out of the **_eTeens_ programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://jurongsec.moe.edu.sg/qql/slot/u184/2023%20Documents/Annex%20B.docx).
+12. Parents who wish to opt their children out of the&nbsp;**_eTeens_&nbsp;programme**&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](https://jurongsec.moe.edu.sg/qql/slot/u184/2023%20Documents/Annex%20B.docx).
 The completed form is to be submitted by 03/02/2023.

-13. Parents can contact the school at [jurong\_ss@moe.edu.sg](mailto:jurong_ss@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+13. Parents can contact the school at&nbsp;[jurong\_ss@moe.edu.sg](mailto:jurong_ss@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.